ryanwprice/ixd-github/readme.md

 ## Branching

-Branching is a way to work on a project without affecting the regular [flow](https://guides.github.com/introduction/flow/) of the project.
-You are _branching_ off from the main project and your commits do not affect the master version of the repository.
+Branching is a way to work on a project without affecting the regular [flow](https://guides.github.com/introduction/flow/) of the project—you are _branching_ off from the main project and your commits do not affect the master version of the repository.

-- When you create a new Git repo, you begin on the `Master` branch
-- `git status` confirms this for us
+When you create a new Git repo, you begin on the `Master` branch ()`git status` confirms this for us).

-- add a new branch: `git branch branchName`
+To add a new branch: `git branch branchName`
-- switch to new branch `git checkout branchName`
+Once you've created your new branch, you need to switch to that branch `git checkout branchName`

-- Protip: DO both steps at once `git checkout -b branchName`
+**Protip:** DO both steps at once `git checkout -b branchName`

-- confirm which branch we are on: `git branch` or `git status`
+Before making any edits, you can confirm which branch you are on: `git branch` or `git status`

-- To merge, we need to be on the branch receiving the the commits from the other branch `git checkout master`
-- merge: `git merge branchName`
+Once your code is ready to be applied to the main repository (Master) you will need to merge it.
+You need to switch to the branch receiving the commits from the other branch `git checkout master` and merge: `git merge branchName`

-- After you have successfully merged the branch into the Master, you should delete it: `git branch -d branchName`
+After you have successfully merged the branch into the Master, you should delete it: `git branch -d branchName`.
+If you are giving up on the branch and don't want to merge it: `git branch -D branchName` to force the delete

-	- If you are giving up on the branch and don't want to merge it: `git branch -D branchName` to force the delete **Protip:** Never work directly in the master branch of a repo.
+**Protip:** Never work directly in the master branch of a repo.
 The master should be for production code only.

 **Protip:** Working on the wrong branch? `git stash` to toss all your changes into memory.
 Switch over to the correct branch and `git stash apply` to move your edits over to the right place

 ## Mistakes

-## Conflicts
+### Conflicts

 - Git will flag a merge conflict
 - It will show the differences in the file (i.e. index.html)